 STAKE RACE HORSE Sr. - Exhibitors must be between the ages of 14-18 years old as of January 1 of the current year (see General Rules #10).
 See Figure 4 for example Stake Race pattern.
 Registered and grade horses over 14.0 hands.
 The start and finish line is 20 feet wide and marked by two upright markers 10 feet on each side of the center line and short enough so as to not interfere with the timer.
 Short pylons or cones are recommended.
 The first and second poles marking the center line are each 40 feet from the start and finish line, marking them a total of 80 feet apart.
 The contestant is allowed a running start and may begin his run from either the left or right side of the first pole.
 Start by crossing the center line between the upright markers, turn around the second pole, cross over the center line again between the markers, then around the first pole and run back across the finish line.
 Failure of a contestant to cross the start and finish line between the markers shall result in no time.
-Failure of contestant to cross over the center line after turning the second pole shall result in no time.
+Failure of contestant to cross over the center line between the markers before turning the second pole and cross back over the center line after turning the second pole shall result in no time.
 If an upright marker or pole is knocked down, it shall result in a no time.
 All horses must start from the same end of the arena.